-Outside areas and boundaries

-Repair category 2

-Notes Mature trees within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
-There are steep access steps to the front elevation.
+Outside areas and boundaries Repair category 2 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Weathered/damaged brickwork and stone noted to boundary walls.
+Repairs are required.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
+Damaged render at concrete entrance steps to the rear elevation.